iamelme/iamelme/README.md

 # Hi there! 👋

 ### I'm Elme delos Santos from Philippines and I'm a front-end developer who loves to code and eager to learn from others.
+I use VIM btw 😄